Broccoli: The Superfood That You Should Eat Frequently

 Yes, we are talking about our very own broccoli!

-This cruciferous wonder-cum-nutritional showstopper is an edible flowering head going back to as far as the 6th century BC.
+But this cruciferous wonder-cum-nutritional vegetable is actually not new as we think.
+Broccoli is an edible flowering head going back to as far as the 6th century BC.

 This is undoubtedly one of the most important health benefits of broccoli.

 One of them contains potent anti-cancer properties – indole-3-carbinol.
-In fact, according to research, cancer risk reduces by 60% by eating just 3 servings of broccoli every week.
+In fact, according to research, the risk of cancer is reduced by 60% by eating just 3 servings of broccoli every week.

 Broccoli contains the dynamic trio of glucobrassicin, gluconasturtiin, and glucoraphanin, which remove unwanted chemicals from the body.

 Furthermore, broccoli also contains sulforaphane, which induces a network of detoxification enzymes and protects the cells as well as suppresses the inflammatory responses.

 One of the biggest health benefits of broccoli is that it detoxifies the body.
 A study observed that people who drank broccoli sprout tea had higher detoxification levels post an 8-week long experiment.
 It essentially established that broccoli aided in the elimination of pollutants which we inadvertently inhale on a daily basis.

 Being an excellent source of magnesium, potassium, calcium, and Vitamin K, broccoli;